infrahq/infra/docs/getting-started/quickstart.md

 > kubectl get service infra-server -w
 > ```

-Login to the Infra Server and follow the instructions to create your admin account:
+Login to the Infra server and follow the instructions to create your admin account:

 ```
 infra login <INFRA_SERVER_HOSTNAME> --skip-tls-verify